dseichter/yahac/docs/docs/installation.md

 yahac itself does not need any additional libraries or components intstalled on your computer.
 Download the latest releases, place it into a directory of your choice and start.

-There is a false positive alert after downloading the windows binary [#34](https://github.com/dseichter/yahac/issues/34).
-Exlude this file from Windows Defender.
-Working on it.

 ## First time

 If you start yahac the first time, it will create within your users directory a subfolder `.yahac` and also creates the configuration file `config.json`.